zsparal/api-documentation/source/reference/v1/payments-api/create-payment.rst

 Parameters
 ----------
 .. list-table::
-   :header-rows: 0
    :widths: auto

    * - | ``amount``
        | decimal
-     - The amount in EURO that you want to charge, e.g. 100.00 if you would want to charge €100.00.
+     - The amount in EUR that you want to charge, e.g. 100.00 if you would want to charge €100.00.

    * - | ``description``
        | string